learn-co-curriculum/hs-ruby-group-project/README.md

 **4** You have an hour and 15 minutes to build

+**5** Make sure your final project is hosted on Github.com and that every group member has collaborator access to the repository.

 ###Presentations

 **1** Every group must present and every group member must help present